Networking Basics: TCP vs UDP, TCP/IP vs OSI Model & More

 The Open Systems Interconnection Basic Reference Model (OSI Model) is an abstract description for network protocol design, developed as an effort to standardize networking.

 In this article, I will present the differences between the DoD and the OSI models and then provide details about the DoD's version of TCP/IP.
-I will also describe the protocols used at the various layers of the DoD model and provide you with the details of TCP and UDP protocols so you can see the differences between TCP and UDP.
+I will also describe the protocols used at the various layers of the DoD model and provide you with the details of TCP and UDP protocols in computer networks so you can see the differences between TCP and UDP.
 Throughout this article you will find useful information concerning the protocol suite of the century: TCP/IP.

 TCP/IP and the OSI Model Comparison

 Let's Start by Comparing TCP/IP and the OSI Models.
 The TCP/IP model is basically a shorter version of the OSI model.
 It consists of four instead of seven layers.
 Despite their architectural differences, both models have interchangeable transport and network layers and their operation is based upon packet-switched technology.
 The diagram below indicates the differences between the two models: